 Dr. Lee Warren is a board-certified neurosurgeon and a retired major of the United States Air Force.
 He was only the second U.S. Air Force neurosurgeon to be deployed to a wartime hospital since the Vietnam War, performing combat brain and spinal surgery during Operation Iraqi Freedom.
-He practices at Advantage Orthopedics and Neurosurgery, providing comprehensive care of the brain and spine.
+He practices at Wyoming Neurosurgery and Spine, providing comprehensive care of the brain and spine.

 He received a commission as a second lieutenant in the United States Air Force in 1991 and remembers taking his oath in the recruitment office while televisions showed images of the United States jets bombing Iraq in the first Gulf War.